Create your own lens correction data for Lensfun

 For this you will need a diffuser.
 A piece of milky acryl glass is cheap, around €7, and works good.
 Search at Ebay.

 The fast way to get samples is to focus to infinity (focus on real things far away like clouds.
-Else you may your lens profile may overcorrect sky pictures) and take the pictures at the widest aperture and three more with 1 Ev between.
+Else your lens profile may overcorrect sky pictures) and take the pictures at the widest aperture and three more with 1 Ev between.
 A fifth sample should be the most closed aperture like f/22.
 Total five pictures.
 For Canon EF 50/1.4 USM it will be f/1.4, f/2 f/2.8, f/4 and f/22.

 The slow but better way is to take as many samples as you can and at different focus distances.
-Canon EF 50/1.4 USM doesn’t register any focus distance at all (it will alsways be infinity in Exif) so for this example I will use Canon EF 85/1.4 L IS USM instead.
+Canon EF 50/1.4 USM doesn’t register any focus distance at all (it will always be infinity in Exif) so for this example I will use Canon EF 85/1.4 L IS USM instead.
 Its focus distance goes from 0,83 m to infinity.
 From the article written by Andreas Schnider he recommended four distances.

 ”The first focus on the near point (The near point is the closest distance that can be brought in focus).
 The next focal distances are the near point multiplied by 2 and by 6 and finally focus at infinity.”